-Nitrofurantoin isn't suitable for everyone.
+Nitrofurantoin is not suitable for some people.
 To make sure it's safe for you, tell your doctor if you have:

-- ever had an allergic reaction to nitrofurantoin or any other medicines in the past
+- ever had an allergic reaction to nitrofurantoin or any other medicine

 - severe kidney disease